-The iPad’s iOS 10.1.1 update still reigns as the most up-to-date version of iOS 10.
+The iPad’s iOS 10.1.1 update is still the most up-to-date version of iOS 10 but its days are numbered.
 With that in mind we want to take you through the most important things to know about the iPad iOS 10.1.1 update as we push into December.

 In early September, Apple released its iOS 10 update for select iPad, iPad Pro, iPad Air and iPad mini models.

 The initial iOS 10 update was packed with new features and enhancements though it also brought a number of problems to the iPhone, iPad and iPod touch.

 To address these iOS 10 problems, Apple’s rolled out several bug fix updates including an iOS 10.1.1 update for the iPad, iPad Air, iPad Pro, and iPad mini.

 The iPad iOS 10.1.1 update is small for those of you moving up from the iOS 10.1 update.
 If you’re on something old like iOS 9 or iOS 8, your iOS 10.1.1 update is going to be much larger thanks to the features and fixes from the previous versions of iOS.

 Bug fix updates like the iOS 10.1.1 update provide some nice benefits but they can also cause problems of their own.
 The iOS 10.1.1 update (surprise, surprise) is causing problems for some iPad owners and that’s part of the reason why we’ve been taking a close look at the iPad’s iOS 10.1.1 update.

 This roundup offers our updated iPad iOS 10.1.1 review, a look at iPad iOS 10.1.1 problems, some details about the iOS 10.1.1 downgrade process, and details about the next iOS 10 upgrade for all four versions of the iPad.